IronMax03/AlgoHub_local/docs/CONTRIBUTING.md

 ### Implementing a new algorithm

 Before implementing a new algorithm.
 The Python virtual environment should include [rich](https://pypi.org/project/rich/) and [pytest](https://pypi.org/project/pytest/).
-In order to do it, run the commend below.
+From the cloned repository run the command below for a quick installation.

 ```bash
 pip install -r requirements.txt
 ```

 Every algorithm implementation should have a dedicated **issue**.
-This issue should be build with the **Implement Algorithm** issue form.
-If no issue exist for the specific algorithm to be implemented create one.
+This issue should be built with the **Implement Algorithm** issue form.
+If no issue exists for the specific algorithm to be implemented create one.
 Every file inside the new repository and the **test file** should follow the file structure inside [File Structure](#📁-file-structure) section.

 All algorithm should be accompanied with a **README.md** file.
 This file should follow the template in the [Algorithm README.md](#algorithm-readme) section.